Jersyfi/react-cookify/README.md

 jscookie?: CookieAttributes
 ```

-For the above options are default values that makes it possible to pass the options.
+For the above options are default values that makes it possible to pass some of the options.

 ```typescript
 name: 'cookify-consent',